 Each spring, parents face one of the biggest decisions they can make for their child’s future: What school environment will their child will spend about 1,000 hours in next year?

 Making that decision with confidence starts with knowing what options you have; you may have more school choices than you realize!
 Understanding these options can help you find a school where your child grows and learns to the best of their ability.
 Tennessee families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 Most Tennessee families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by taxpayers.
 Did you know that, on average, Tennessee spends $9,868 per public school student each year?

-In Tennessee, the state allows each district decides to set its own open enrollment policies.
+In Tennessee, a bill passed in spring 2021 will require all school districts to create open enrollment policies by fall 2022.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
-Parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
+Parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to explore their options.
 Open enrollment is an important way that parents have access to a broader variety of public schools.

 Tennessee has more than 100 public charter schools, many of them in Memphis.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and are accountable to authorizing entities for student results.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.